 In the absence of regulatory controls, like TMDLs for trash, nonprofit entities like the Buffalo Bayou Partnership (BBP) have taken it upon themselves to clean up our waterways.
-In 2013, BBP's skimmer boat, litter booms, and other cleanup initiatives have removed nearly 3,000 cubic yards of trash and debris from Buffalo Bayou, its tributaries, and the Port of Houston.
+In 2015, BBP's skimmer boat, litter booms, and other cleanup initiatives have removed over 2,000 cubic yards of trash and debris from Buffalo Bayou, its tributaries, and the Port of Houston.
+Clean-ups like these are the only large-scale efforts to combat trash in Galveston Bay, in spite of the reports of trash in the rivers and bayous around Galveston Bay.